sensebox/books-v2/en/erste-schritte/software-installation.md

 ## Installation of Arduino IDE

 Before the senseBox can be activated, you need to install drivers and software on your computer.
-It is also advisable to carry out a test run before commissioning the senseBox, to check whether the sensors are working correctly and that communication with the Internet is running smoothly.
+It is also advisable to carry out a test run before commissioning the senseBox, to check whether the sensors are working correctly and that an internet connection has been established.

 Review the instructions for your operating system and follow the steps given.